 Furthermore, quantum entanglement and coherence are two fundamental features arising from the principle of quantum superposition \cite{Nielsen_Chuang_2010}.
 Since the time-evolved neutrino state is a coherent superposition state, it is natural to study quantum entanglement in the neutrino system.
-In the plane-wave framework of two and three-flavor neutrino oscillations, the linear superposition of neutrino states have been mapped to two- and three-mode quantum states, representing two-and three-qubit Bell’s type states, respectively \cite{Blasone_2009,BLASONE2013320,PhysRevD.77.096002,PhysRevA.77.062304,Banerjee:2015mha,Alok:2014gya,Dixit:2017ron,Dixit:2018kev,Dixit:2019swl,Dixit:2020ize,KumarJha:2020pke,Yadav:2022grk,Li:2022mus,wang2023monogamy,Bittencourt:2023asd,Blasone:2023qqf,Quinta:2022sgq,Jha:2022yik,Dixit:2023fke,Konwar:2024nrd}.
-It is known that the concept of entanglement play a crucial role in quantifying and characterizing entanglement in the time-evolved neutrino mode (flavor) state.
-Various multi-mode entanglement measures, such as concurrence, linear entropy, teleportation fidelity, geometric discord, von Neumann entropy, tangle, negativity, three-tangle, three-$\pi$, have been quantified in terms of neutrino flavor transition probabilities.
-Also, other aspects like Bell’s inequality and Bell-CHSH (Clauser-Horn-Shimoy-Holt) inequality violations have been studied in the context of neutrino oscillations \cite{Blasone_2009,BLASONE2013320,PhysRevD.77.096002,PhysRevA.77.062304,Banerjee:2015mha,Alok:2014gya,Dixit:2017ron,Dixit:2018kev,Dixit:2019swl,Dixit:2020ize,KumarJha:2020pke,Yadav:2022grk,Li:2022mus,wang2023monogamy,Bittencourt:2023asd,Blasone:2023qqf,Quinta:2022sgq,Jha:2022yik,Dixit:2023fke,Konwar:2024nrd}.
-As a three-qubit system, the three-flavor neutrino states resemble the generalized W-states \cite{KumarJha:2020pke}.
-Additionally, the study of the mode- entanglement using the wave-packet approach in neutrino oscillations has been done \cite{Blasone_2015,Blasone:2021cau,Blasone:2022ete,Ravari:2022yfd,Ettefaghi:2023zsh}.
-These suggest that genuine multi-partite entanglement persists in the neutrino flavor-changing states.
-Moreover, the nonclassical nature of neutrino oscillations was investigated using temporal analogues of Bell inequalities, such as Leggett-Garg inequalities (LGI) \cite{PhysRevLett.117.050402,PhysRevD.99.095001,NAIKOO2020114872,Blasone:2022iwf,Chattopadhyay:2023xwr,Soni:2023njf,Shafaq:2020sqo,Sarkar:2020vob}.
+In the plane-wave framework of two- and three-flavor neutrino oscillations, the linear superposition of neutrino states have been mapped to two- and three-mode quantum states, representing two- and three-qubit Bell’s type states, respectively \cite{Blasone_2009,BLASONE2013320,PhysRevD.77.096002,PhysRevA.77.062304,Banerjee:2015mha,Alok:2014gya,Dixit:2017ron,Dixit:2018kev,Dixit:2019swl,Dixit:2020ize,KumarJha:2020pke,Yadav:2022grk,Li:2022mus,wang2023monogamy,Bittencourt:2023asd,Blasone:2023qqf,Quinta:2022sgq,Jha:2022yik,Dixit:2023fke,Konwar:2024nrd}.
+It is known that the concept of entanglement plays a crucial role in quantifying and characterizing entanglement in the time-evolved neutrino mode (flavor) state.
+Various multimode entanglement measures, such as concurrence, linear entropy, teleportation fidelity, geometric discord, von Neumann entropy, tangle, negativity, three-tangle, and three-$\pi$, have been quantified in terms of neutrino flavor transition probabilities.
+Also, other aspects like Bell’s inequality and Bell-Clauser-Horn-Shimoy-Holt inequality violations have been studied in the context of neutrino oscillations \cite{Blasone_2009,BLASONE2013320,PhysRevD.77.096002,PhysRevA.77.062304,Banerjee:2015mha,Alok:2014gya,Dixit:2017ron,Dixit:2018kev,Dixit:2019swl,Dixit:2020ize,KumarJha:2020pke,Yadav:2022grk,Li:2022mus,wang2023monogamy,Bittencourt:2023asd,Blasone:2023qqf,Quinta:2022sgq,Jha:2022yik,Dixit:2023fke,Konwar:2024nrd}.
+As a three-qubit system, the three-flavor neutrino states resemble the generalized W states \cite{KumarJha:2020pke}.
+Additionally, the study of the mode entanglement using the wave-packet approach in neutrino oscillations has been done \cite{Blasone_2015,Blasone:2021cau,Blasone:2022ete,Ravari:2022yfd,Ettefaghi:2023zsh}.
+These suggest that genuine multipartite entanglement persists in the neutrino flavor-changing states.
+Moreover, the nonclassical nature of neutrino oscillations was investigated using temporal analogues of Bell inequalities, such as Leggett-Garg inequalities \cite{PhysRevLett.117.050402,PhysRevD.99.095001,NAIKOO2020114872,Blasone:2022iwf,Chattopadhyay:2023xwr,Soni:2023njf,Shafaq:2020sqo,Sarkar:2020vob}.
 Quantum coherence in neutrino oscillations can be maintained over a long distance and observed in different experiments \cite{PhysRevA.98.050302,Dixit:2018gjc,Li:2022zic}.
-Furthermore, by encoding neutrinos in a multi-qubit system, potential use of neutrino oscillations has been made for quantum computation as well \cite{Arguelles:2019phs,Molewski:2021ogs,Jha:2021itm,Nguyen:2022snr}.
+Furthermore, by encoding neutrinos in a multiqubit system, potential use of neutrino oscillations has been made for quantum computation as well \cite{Arguelles:2019phs,Molewski:2021ogs,Jha:2021itm,Nguyen:2022snr}.